© G.V. 12-12-2012 All rights reservedThis is a revised version of my initial "bergamot" poem, posted on the Soup back in May.

 The ridge beyond defined his scopes;

-on his Elysian fields both laughed;
+in his Elysian fields both laughed;

 white smile of roses while she asked,

-A climber walked beyond the ridge,
+A climber walked above the ridge,

 where nothing was but white thin clouds,

 in air the town was hung, and Halls

 that this transmittance was space-braced.